At North Wales Police we want to make a difference.

 The Special Constabulary has given me many opportunities.
 It has built my confidence massively and since joining the Road Safety Unit I have gained new skills and knowledge from undertaking specialist training that the role requires.
 I really enjoy the Special Constabulary and would not know what to do without it!"

-"I wanted to join as a Special because I’ve spent quite a few years in support staff roles so I have a good idea of how the administrative/back-office roles work and wanted to see what it was like being operational.
+"I started my career in Cheshire Constabulary as police staff and now work for North Wales Police as staff too.
+I wanted to join as a Special because I have a good general knowledge of how different administrative staff roles work within the police and wanted to see what it was like being operational.
 I also thought the knowledge I’ve got from my support staff roles could be useful for the regular officers (which I hope it is!).

 I served with North Wales Police as an officer from 1997 until 2018, having previously served in the military.
 I was a dog handler for many years, during which time I would regularly host Special Constables during some shifts.
 These shifts gave them an opportunity to witness at first hand the role of a specialist officer.
 This sparked my interest in joining the Special Constabulary upon my retirement as a regular officer.
 I felt that with my policing and training background I could make a worthwhile contribution to the Special Constabulary.
 This also allowed me to remain part of the policing ‘family‘.

 I have witnessed the positive development of the Special Constabulary over the years.
 Today’s Special Constables continue to show themselves to be committed and competent officers that are a highly thought of and an accepted part of the wider North Wales Police Team